-IBM Space Saving Keyboard matrix simulator (WIP)
+IBM Space Saving Keyboard keymatrix simulator

 Disclaimer & notes

 This tool is intended to be a guideline only.
-The results from any input are based on physical key-matrix data only and doesn't take into account firmware (ie, differing deghosting algorithm implementations or bugs/quirks).
+The results from any input are based on physical keymatrix data only and doesn't take into account firmware (ie, differing deghosting algorithm implementations or bugs/quirks).
 If you're using this tool as part of a purchasing decision, if possible, it would be prudent to try verifying results on a real keyboard someone you know has or ask on /r/modelm subreddit.
 The tool is also best viewed on desktop.

 Keyboard simulator (ISO)